Wie is de Mol? (Dutch TV series) season 24: Episode 4 - Revanche

 Candidates divide themselves into two boats, which form their groups for the assignment, for a boat ride.
-Each group attempts to solve several puzzles to earn money for the pot before the rides end.
+Each group attempts to solve several puzzles to earn money for the pot during the ride.
 Each puzzle is worth different amounts of money based on its difficulty.
 If a group starts a puzzle and leaves it incomplete or solve it incorrectly, a certain amount of money is deducted from the pot instead.

-€500 was deducted from the pot.